nazimbo/fake-news-detector/README.md

 This class has a `transform` and a `fit_transform` methods that can be used to convert the text data into numerical matrices.
 We first apply the `fit_transform` method on the training data so the vectorizer learns the vocabulary and the IDF from the training data `x_train`.
 It then transformes this data into a numerical matrix representation.
 We then apply the same transformation learned from the training data on the testing data `x_test` using the `transform` method.
 This ensures that the testing data is transformed in the same way as the training data using the same vocabulary and IDF values.

+## Step 5: Model Training

+We will use the `LogisticRegression` class from the `sklearn` library to train the model.
+We first create an instance of the `LogisticRegression` class and then call the `fit` method on the training data to train the model.